 Following accusations of allowing discrimination on their ad platform, Facebook settled with the civil rights groups and agreed to introduce a number of changes to the platform.
 Among them, they introduced a tool called Special Audiences, that allows advertisers to reach users "similar" to their customers (or employees) but without considering age, gender, race, etc. In this report we show that simply not looking at these protected attributes doesn't change anything - the created audiences have nearly the same level of bias as the source audience.
+Following the revelations in the paper Meta was sued by the Department of Justice, had to remove Special Audiences functionality altogether, and was handed the highest possible fine for housing discrimination.

 We released the multi-layer temporal network connecting more than 700 students over a period of four weeks.
 The dataset was collected via smartphones as part of the Copenhagen Networks Study and it includes physical proximity, metadata for calls and text messages, as well as a static Facebook friendship graph, and gender information.
 My collaborators and I already published multiple papers based on the data, now we're happy to finally share it with the rest of the scientific community!